sik247/Equity.ai/README.md

-# Equity.AI: Empowering Retail Investors with Data and Insights
+# EquityAI: Empowering Retail Investors with Data and Insights

 ## Overview